blenessy/RelicToolkit.jl/README.md

 - [ ] Implement the necessary wrappers for the BLS12 381 signature scheme.
 - [ ] Fix `TODO`s in code
 - [ ] Add `.travis.yml` and improve `README.md` so that the community can help
-- [ ] Add conversion to/from BitInt
 - [ ] Add promotion with Integer
 - [ ] Add syntactic sugar by overloading applicable operators (e.g. +, -, *, //, ^)
+- [ ] Use BN(undef) and FP(undef) where safe to save some clock cycles
+- [ ] remove function name prefix from lib - it just make it harder to switch

 # Long Term Goal